 7. Create A Webinar

 Because you have already written a blog post about it, you will only need to look at the latest updates.
-All of the background context is ready for you.
+All of the background material is ready for you.

 After your webinar is over, you can also use it as video content.
 Just break it into smaller segments and post it on your YouTube channel.
 You can also share it on your social media profiles for added mileage.

-It’s tough to come with good quality content every day.
-But reprocessing old content can solve that problem for you.
-It can help you drive more traffic, boost lead generation, and even increase your conversion rates.
+It’s tough to come up with fresh content ideas every day.
+And reprocessing old content can solve that problem for you.
+It can help you drive more traffic, boost lead generation, and increase conversion rates.
 Reprocessing old content is an easy way to ensure that you’re able to reach out to a wider audience.

-Have any other strategies for reprocessing outdated content worked well for you?
+Have any other strategies for reprocessing outdated content to increase conversion rate worked well for you?
 Please share them with us in the comments section below.